Is it Cheaper to Buy Disney World Tickets Online or at the Gate?

 One very attractive perk of buying online is that you reduce the waiting time at the gate.
 A look at the other benefits of online tickets will reveal why it’s a better and cheaper option.

-FastPass is a free service that allows you to get ahead of the long lines.
-It lets you get in ahead of everyone else, allowing you to enjoy a lot more magic and fun during your visit.
+Genie is a free service that allows you to plan your day auto-magically and enjoy a lot more magic and fun during your visit.

 There are a lot of guests who get confused with Disneyland and Walt Disney World.
 Disneyland is located in California and consists of 2 parks: Disneyland and California Adventure.
 Walt Disney World is located in Orlando FL and consists of 4 theme parks and 2 water parks.

 When people mention MaxPass, they are referring to the Disneyland Fastpass system which is different than Walt Disney Worlds.
-To help with this, we’ve broken it down for you:
+In fact, with the launch of Disney Genie and Genie+, both resorts utilize this service with a few differences:

 Link Your Ticket to Your Disney Account